CourtHive/tods-competition-factory/documentation/docs/governors/matchup-format-governor.md

 Validates whether a format code string is properly formed and can be successfully parsed and round-tripped.

-**Purpose:** Verify that a format code string conforms to TODS specification.
+**Purpose:** Verify that a format code string conforms to CODES specification.
 This ensures the format can be used reliably throughout the system.

 **When to Use:**